graphprotocol/contracts/contracts/README.md

 - Math operations with safety checks that revert on error

 ### Ownable ([Ownable.sol](./Ownable.sol))
-- Owned contract from ERC20 Token Standard
+- Owned contract from The Ethereum Wiki - ERC20 Token Standard